It’s a fine balance between spying, controlling, teaching and trusting our kids online.

 We can’t just put our heads in the sand and pretend it will all go away or that cyber bullying, grooming or inappropriate tagging, tweeting or posting ‘won’t happen to my kids.’

-There are lots of services out there that help you monitor your kids’ online activity, their cell phones, their social media accounts, but not many that let you do all at the same time. uKnowKids just launched a new service that aims to help parents learn more about their children’s digital worlds and protect their privacy on popular sites like Facebook, Twitter, MySpace, as well as on their cell phones as well.
+There are lots of services out there that help you monitor your kids’ online activity, their cell phones, their social media accounts, but not many that let you do all at the same time.
+Here is a guide to parental control apps that aims to help parents learn more about their children’s digital worlds and protect their privacy on popular sites like Facebook, Twitter, MySpace, as well as on their cell phones as well.

 We owe it to our kids to keep them safe while still having lots of fun with all the wonderful technology so go and explore this simple way of keeping a watchful eye on your kids activity while talking and teaching them to be aware of the possible dangers.